autopilotpattern/prometheus/README.md

 # Prometheus with the Autopilot Pattern

 This repo is an extension of the official [Prometheus.io](https://prometheus.io) Docker image, designed to be self-operating according to the autopilot pattern.
-This application demonstrates support for configuring Prometheus to be used as a metrics collector for applications using the Containerbuddy metrics endpoint.
+This application demonstrates support for configuring Prometheus to be used as a metrics collector for applications using the Containerbuddy telemetry endpoint.

 ### Using Prometheus with Containerbuddy

 The Dockerfile provided uses Containerbuddy in the Prometheus container to populate (and keep updated) the Prometheus configuration file with a list of targets.

-For targets, Containerbuddy supports a Prometheus-compatible metrics endpoint.
-If a `metrics` option is provided, Containerbuddy will expose a Prometheus HTTP client interface that can be used to scrape performance metrics.
-The metrics interface is advertised as a service to the discovery service similar to services configured via the Containerbuddy `services` block.
-Each sensor for the metrics service will run periodically and record values in the [Prometheus client library](https://github.com/prometheus/client_golang).
-A Prometheus server can then make HTTP requests to the metrics endpoint.
+For targets, Containerbuddy supports a Prometheus-compatible telemetry endpoint.
+If a `telemetry` option is provided, Containerbuddy will expose a Prometheus HTTP client interface that can be used to scrape performance telemetry.
+The telemetry interface is advertised as a service to the discovery service similar to services configured via the Containerbuddy `services` block.
+Each sensor for the telemetry service will run periodically and record values in the [Prometheus client library](https://github.com/prometheus/client_golang).
+A Prometheus server can then make HTTP requests to the telemetry endpoint.

 ### Run it!